 A. The Contractor and its subcontractors (if any) shall secure and keep in force during the term of this Contract the following insurance coverages (if applicable) covering the Contractor for any and all claims of any nature which may in any manner arise out of or result from Contractor’s performance under this Contract:

-1. Commercial general liability, including contractual coverage, and products or completed operations coverage (if applicable), with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence unless additional coverage is required by the State.
+1. Commercial general liability, including contractual coverage, and products or completed operations coverage (if applicable), with minimum liability limits not less than $700,000 per person and $5,000,000 per.
+Coverage limits may be provided under a combination of primary and excess policies.
 The State is to be named as an additional insured on a primary, non-contributory basis for any liability arising directly or indirectly under or in connection with this Contract.

 2. Automobile liability for owned, non-owned and hired autos with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence.
+Coverage limits may be provided under a combination of primary and excess policies.
 The State is to be named as an additional insured on a primary, non-contributory basis.

 3. Errors and Omissions liability with minimum liability limits of $1,000,000 per claim and in the aggregate.
 Coverage for the benefit of the State shall continue for a period of two (2) years after the date of service provided under this Contract.